Roasted Sweet Potato Tacos (Easy Vegan Dinner Recipe)

 An up close picture of fiished red pickled onions in a mason jar.

 Step one: Make the pressure cooker black beans if you haven’t already.
 Alternatively, open two cans of black beans.
-Rinse and drain them, add them to a saucepan, and place the same spices (just a dash of eash) and oil into the pot.
-Heat them on medium heat until they are warmed all of the way through.
+Rinse and drain them, add them to a saucepan, and place the same spices (just a dash of each) and oil into the pot.
+Heat them on medium heat until they are warmed all the way through.

 The pressure cooker black beans just finsihed cooking and are ready to eat.